HackathonHackers/code-of-conduct/README.md

 If you have an issue with a member or [moderator](#moderators) please take it up with the moderators privately via Facebook message to avoid people ganging up or taking sides in an argument in which they are not directly involved.
 It’s best to contact the moderators on Facebook via private group message so we can discuss the issue with you.
 We promise that everything will be confidential and we won’t get mad at you if you have a complaint.

 We also have a [confidential form](http://hh.gd/feedback) if you would rather your incident not be tied to your identity.

+## About Hackathon Hackers

+Hackathon Hackers is a space where people learn together.

+Members are aged from middle school to retirement, span across gender identities and races, and hail from six of the seven continents.
+They’re united by the common love of creating amazing things with technology, usually over the course of a weekend at some college's hackathon.
+If this sounds like you, come join us!

+#### Bird's-eye View

+Hackathon Hackers is composed of a loosely-connected ecosystem of Facebook Groups.
+The [main group of Hackathon Hackers](http://hh.gd) is the largest and most active.
+It's a catch-all for discussions about anything hackers care about.
+Think of it more as 'HH General' or  `#general` on Slack.

+There are over 50 topic-based subgroups of Hackathon Hackers.
+Each is managed by an independent team of volunteer moderators and must abide by this code of conduct.
+You can recognize them by the `HH` prefix in the group's name.
+Can't find the subgroup you're looking for or don't like what you find?
+[Start your own subgroup today!](#appendix-c-starting-a-subgroup).

 ## Laws of Robotics